Public-Transport-Nuremberg/oepnv-nuremberg/README.md

 ## Methods

 ### getStops
+This will get you all known data about a stop.

 | Parameters | Definition  | Default Value | Possible Value |
 | ------------- | ------------- | ------------- | ------------- |
 | limit | Max amount of stops returned  | - | Number |